Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Projected gradient methods for nonconvex optimization

 can be efficiently solved.
 Specifically, we define $P_X(x, g, \gamma) := \gamma(x-x^+)$ and slightly modify step \eqref{prox-mapping_0} to

-Then by utilizing the convexity of $h$, we can show that Theorem~\ref{thm_0} also holds for the composite problem \eqref{def_composite_problem}, with the composite projected gradient $P_X(x, \nabla f(x), \gamma)$ serving as the termination criterion.
-All the other results in this paper can be generalized similarly. \end{remark}
+Then by utilizing the convexity of $h$, we can show that Theorem~\ref{thm_0} also holds for the composite problem \eqref{def_composite_problem}, with the composite projected gradient $P_X(x, \nabla f(x), \gamma)$ serving as the termination criterion. {Here, we require $\bar X:=\{x \in X| h(x) < +\infty\}$ to be a closed convex set, and $\mathcal{E}_{\bar X}(x_0):= \{x \in \bar X| \Psi(x) \leq \Psi(x_0)\}$ to be bounded.} {The detailed derivation can be found in Appendix~\ref{appendix_prox_extension}.} Moreover, all the following results in this paper can be generalized similarly, {but these extensions require the feasible set of the composite problem $\bar X$ to be a compact set.
+How to extend the unified complexity bounds, e.g., Theorem~\ref{thm_0}, to the general composite setting with an arbitrary closed convex feasible set like $\mathbb{R}^n$ remains open. } \end{remark}